grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     disengaged.
 Stop when you reach the bottom corner of the device.

     > [!IMPORTANT]
-    > It is very important to take your time during this step
+    > It's very important to take your time during this step

 13. With both hands, very gently wiggle and tilt the bottom of the C Cover upwards towards the display cover and away from the battery to